52North/sos-importer/README.md

    1. Have *datafile* and *configuration file* ready.
    1. Open command line tool.
-   1. Change to directory with `52n-sos-importer-feeder-$VERSION_NUMBER$-bin.jar`.
+   1. Change to directory with `52n-sos-importer-feeder-bin.jar`.
-   1. Run `java -jar 52n-sos-importer-feeder-$VERSION_NUMBER$-bin.jar` to see the latest supported and required parameters like this:<br />
+   1. Run `java -jar 52n-sos-importer-feeder-bin.jar` to see the latest supported and required parameters like this:<br />
 ```
-usage: java -jar Feeder.jar -c file [-d datafile] [-p period]
+usage: java -jar Feeder.jar [-c file [-d datafile] [-p period]]|-m directory period threads
 options and arguments:
 -c file     : read the config file and start the import process
 -d datafile : OPTIONAL override of the datafile defined in config file
 -p period   : OPTIONAL time period in minutes for repeated feeding
-        OR
-        -m directory period threads : directory path containing configuration XML files that are every period of minutes submitted as FeedingTasks into a ThreadPool of size threads
+-m directory period threads:
+            'directory' path containing configuration XML files that
+            are every 'period' of minutes submitted as FeedingTasks
+            into a ThreadPool of size 'threads'.
+A period < 1 results
+            in a ontime run of the multi feeder.
 ```